evabihari/erlZenDeskStats/README.md

 are merged to "monthly_stats.csv" and "weekly_stats.csv" to make post-processing more convenient
 * ` erlZenDeskStatsI:gen_gnuplot_reports(Dir) ` -> generate pdf files
+with histograms
+* `erlZenDeskStatsI:gen_gnuplot_reports(Mode,Dir ` -> genereate pdf
+reports
-with gnuplot reports within the Directory provided as input
+ Mode = histogram | graph | shell script executable name which will generate the gnu scripts and the reports. with gnuplot reports within the Directory provided as input At this moment journexy X reported hours are stored in teh same directory as the reports will be stored and are called "timereports.csv"

 ToDo: 2nd parameter should be the location and name of the gnuplot format (or csv?) file where journeyX timereports for the period are stored - would be good to check how to automate journeyX report generation...